yeehaa123/rizom-monorepo/apps/mindstream/README.md

 ## (Possible) Features

+### Essential

-+ Helps you define your north star (i.e. determines which set of values you would like to work towards)
++ Helps you define your north star (i.e. determines which set of values you would like to work towards).

-+ Determines the distance that you are removed from your north star (i.e. desired values) and
++ Determines the distance that you are removed from your north star (i.e. desired values).

-+ Plots out a map towards your destination (i.e. suggests better content)

-+ Plots all these things on a map.
++ Visualizes all these things, most likely as a map.

+### Nice to Haves

-+ Recognizes and filters out content of tech bros squatting in front of green screens with data
++ Recognizes and filters out content of tech bros squatting in front of green screens with data.

++ Determines the distance you are removed from others (friends, enemies, family, organization, companies, parties, etc.)

++ Determines a route towards your destination (i.e. suggests better content) and plots it on a map.

 ## Critical Assumptions